U.S. Route 78 in Tennessee

-U.S. Highway 78 (US 78) is a 15.90 mi east–west U.S. Highway in Tennessee where the route travels entirely on the city of Memphis in Shelby County.
+U.S. Highway 78 (US 78) is a 15.90 mi east–west U.S. Highway in Tennessee where the route travels entirely within the city of Memphis in Shelby County.

 Route description

-US 78 enters Tennessee along Interstate 55 (I-55) from Arkansas and shortly after diverges from I-55 onto E.H.
-Crump Boulevard.
-It is concurrent with US 61, US 64, US 70, US 79 and Tennessee State Route 1 (SR 1) until Third Street/B.B.
+US 78 enters Tennessee along Interstate 55 (I-55) from Arkansas on the Memphis & Arkansas Bridge across the Mississippi River.
+Upon crossing the river, US 78 immediately diverges from I-55 onto E.H.
+Crump Boulevard at a complex interchange.
+It is concurrent with US 61, US 64, US 70, US 79, and Tennessee State Route 1 (SR 1) until Third Street/B.B.
 King Boulevard.
 US 61 turns south onto SR 14 south (Third Street) while US 64, US 70, and US 79 turns north onto SR 4 west and SR 14 north (B.B.
 King Boulevard) at this intersection.
 This is also where SR 4 becomes concurrent with US 78 for the remainder of its length.
 About a 1/4 mi later, SR 1 turns north onto (Danny Thomas Boulevard).
 US 78 and SR 4 then continues along E.H.
-Crump Boulevard to meet two interchanges with I-240 (the first interchange of I-240 is concurrent with I-69).
+Crump Boulevard to meet two interchanges with I-240.
 Around I-240, the road changes names to Lamar Avenue and then it meets US 51 and SR 3 before continuing southeastwardly to the Mississippi state line.

 In Memphis, US 78 is historically known as Pigeon Roost Road, and some aborted sections of the highway in Mississippi also claim that name as well as Lamar Avenue.